Greyson-M/Greyson-M.github.io/projects/RoeSolver.md

 ![Pressure Spike](pressure_spike_dense.gif)

+## Future Work

 There are certain scenarios where unphysical oscillations develop.
 I am currently working to mitigate this issue.
 I am looking to implement a TVD method to limit the oscillations.
 This is often achieved by limiting the flux.
+I would also like to implement an adaptive mesh, effectively increasing the resoultion around shocks.

 I also plan to implement this solver in 2D.
 I would also like to allow source terms in the equations.